 1. Respiratory System Assault

 Even after the smoke clears, tiny particles remain suspended in the air.
 And inhaling this smoke pollution threatens respiratory system health.
-For instance, inhale particles that linger in the air after a wildfire triggers reductions in lung function and lung inflammation.
+For instance, inhaling particles that linger in the air after a wildfire triggers reductions in lung function and lung inflammation.

 Wildfire smoke also contains respiratory irritants, including formaldehyde and acrolein.
 Research indicates that these chemicals possess neurotoxic characteristics and systemic toxic effects.
 Plus, the negative effects of these irritants are known to increase as temperatures increase.